glaldaz/todo-react/README.md

 ## Future Improvements

--I would like to soften up the colors
+- I would like to soften up the colors
--I would like to add buttons to remove the items
+- I would like to add buttons to remove the items
--Add functionality to marke items as doen but not remove them -Add functionality for multiple days with a dropdown menu
+- Add functionality to marke items as doen but not remove them
+- Add functionality for multiple days with a dropdown menu

 ## Licese Information